 E. The illumination provisions above shall not apply to sign lighting systems owned or controlled by any public agency for the purpose of directing traffic.

+F. Nighttime brightness shall be reduced to prevent glare, light trespass, or distraction through the use of automatic dimming or other dimmable functions.

 3. Prohibited Signs: All signs not expressly permitted under this Chapter are prohibited in the City.
 Such prohibited signs include, but are not limited to, the following: